mdelsole/Haskell-Guide/README.md

             * 100
 ```

-White space doesn't matter in Haskell, so we can make this look nicer:
+Since we're using parentheses, the white space doesn't matter.
+We can make this look nicer:

 ```
 is_even x = (if x `mod` 2 == 0 then 1 else 0) * 100